wiresjs/wires.js/README.md

 this.users = $array([user1, user2])
 ```

-Basically means, that once your template is processed, this.users will be converted to $array, which methods described below.
+Once your template is processed, this.users will be converted to $array, which methods described below.
-If you want to access them right away, initialize your array like this:

 ```js
 this.users = $array([user1, user2]);